Greetings, and welcome to my review of Easy Cash Club, my young apprentice!

 But it’s just a bullsh*t move to manipulate you.

-You can bet your sweet bippy if you visit the sales page tomorrow, next week or even 3 months from now, it’s still gonna be available to purchase.
+You can bet your sweet bippy if you visit the sales page tomorrow or even 3 months from now, it’s still gonna be available to purchase.

-Don’t get me wrong, scarcity is a legitimate and highly effective marketing tactic deployed by those who create their own products and build sales funnels.
+Don’t get me wrong, scarcity is a legitimate and highly effective marketing tactic deployed by those who create products and build sales funnels.

-BUT it’s only a legit method when those folks truly do have time-sensitive special offers in place and a limited number of products to ship.
+BUT it’s only a legit method when those folks truly do have time-sensitive special offers in place and a limited number of products.

 First of all, you must write out your script and choose a voice-over style – which is basically a bot that’s gonna read out your video script.